 - Advised a client in the creation of an offshore trust structure, transactions with a US trust structure, creation of a Hong Kong charity, and setting up a US charitable foundation.

-Benefiting from an 'impressive depth of technical know-how', the 'client-friendly' team at Clifford Chance provides 'thorough and conscientious advice' across the spectrum of tax, trusts and probate work for global and regional corporates, trust corporations, ultra-high-net worth individuals and family offices.
-Although the team is increasingly active on the advisory front, it is best-known for its ability to handle big-ticket tax and trusts litigation.
-Brian Gilchrist and Elaine Chen have moved to Gibson Dunn in January 2020.
+Benefiting from an 'impressive depth of technical know-how', the 'client-friendly' team at Clifford Chance provides 'thorough and conscientious advice' across the spectrum of tax, trusts and probate work for global and regional corporates, trust corporations, ultra-high-net-worth individuals and family offices.
+Although the team is increasingly active on the advisory front, it is best known for its ability to handle big-ticket tax and trusts litigation.
+Brian Gilchrist and Elaine Chen, as well as of counsel Alex Wong, all moved to Gibson Dunn in January 2020.

 Other key lawyers: